spine-generic/spine-generic/README.md

 ./run_process.sh process_data.sh
 ~~~

+### Quality Control (Rapid)

+A first quality control consists in opening the .csv results under `results/` folder
+and spot values that are abnormality different than the group average.

+Identify the site/subject/contrast associated with the abnormal value, and look at the
+segmentation (or data).
+If the segmentation is clearly wrong, fix it (see [Quality Control (Slow)](./quality-control-slow).
+If the data look ugly (lots of artifact, motion, etc.), report it under a new file: `qc_report/$site_$subject_$contrast.txt`

+### Quality Control (Slow)

 After the processing is run, check your Quality Control (QC) report, by opening
 double clicking on the file `qc/index.html`.
 Use the "Search" feature of the QC
 report to quickly jump to segmentations or labeling results.